 Step 1: Enable shipping rates in Sendcloud

-- To add rates for existing shipping methods, go to Dynamic Checkout > Edit > click a Delivery Zone > select
+- To add rates for existing shipping methods, go to Settings > Dynamic Checkout > Edit > click a Delivery Zone > select

 Edit next to the method you want to configure